Ruddle/Fomos/README.md

 I am trying to know if it is possible to have an OS-App ecosystem that does not suppose **ANY** **implicit** configuration.
 I want a world where an app **JUST** has to handle its `start` _context_ argument.

-_Context_ gives any OS functions necessary, think alloc, free, access to a framebuffer, or any hardware, any system calls etc.
+_Context_ gives any OS function necessary, think alloc, free, access to a framebuffer, or any hardware, any system calls etc.

 That way, apps could be freestanding, and compatible on multiple OS.

 ### More about Context

-Here is the Context for the last version of this OS
+Here is the _Context_ for the last version of this OS

 ```rust
 #[repr(C)]